stevencox/roger/README.md

 ## Design

-Roger is file based.
-Each phase, in gernal, reads and writes a set of files.
+Each phase, in general, reads and writes a set of files.
 These are managed beneath a single, configurable, root data directory.
 Configuration is at roger/config.yaml.